 Performed sensitivity analysis to assess the extent of changes to the key assumptions that would cause the recoverable amount to be below the carrying amount.

-Assessed the reasonableness of the key assumptions used in FVLCOD such as similar PPE, take into consideration for key attributes such as size, tenure, condition and prevailing market conditions by evaluating the underlying data.
+Assessed the reasonableness of the key assumptions used in FVLCOD taking into consideration of key attributes such as size, tenure, condition and prevailing market conditions by evaluating the underlying data.